 Mastering good neutral sitting techniques is easy and intuitive.
 After a few days of sitting this way, expect your muscles to adapt.
 Then, long periods with near-perfect neutral form will feel effortless.

 The bottom line is that proper usage is more important than the type of chair being used.
-With good form, any chair with adjustable lumbar + arms + recline can do a similar job.
+With good form, any chair with adjustable lumbar + arms + recline can do the job.
+Beyond neutral sitting is a bigger picture.

 Footnotes